-Matter of fact, one of my friends told me about it and I didn’t think much of it.
+As a matter of fact, one of my friends told me about it, and I didn’t think much of it.
 However, I should have known about it in one of my history or business classes.
 Unfortunately, not one mention of it in the journey achieving my graduate and undergraduate degrees.
 When I first started teaching Business 101 at the local community college, I’ve even failed to mention Black Wall Street because I didn’t see the relevance.

 Why is that important to mention?